DitroniX/Home-Assistant-Dev/components/TCA6408/README.md

 - Polling fallback mode
 - Compatible with ESP32 (including C3/C5/C6), ESP8266, etc.

-The INT pin on TCA6408 is open-drain active-low — connect a pull-up resistor (or use internal pull-up on ESP).
+The INT pin on TCA6408 is open-drain active-low â€” connect a pull-up resistor (or use internal pull-up on ESP).

 ## Installation